azonenberg/serdes-website/serdes/_posts/2025-09-14-Trigger-crossbar.md

 The FPGA has four GTX SERDES lanes in a single quad.
 I hooked them all up (it always seems like a shame to not pin out transceivers to *something*):
 * Two lanes to front panel TX/RX differential SMA ports for use as a 2-lane BERT or serial pattern generator/receiver.
 I've wanted to build a proper BERT for a while and this was a good opportunity to play with it.
 * One lane to a back panel 10G SFP+ (because why not, 10GbE is always handy to have)
-* One lane TX to a front panel differential SMA port for use as a deskew reference, RX to a comparator and single-ended coaxial input for a potential future CDR trigger feature.
+* One lane TX to a front panel differential SMA port for use as a deskew reference
+* The RX of the split channel went to a comparator and single-ended coaxial input for a potential future CDR trigger feature.

-Unfortunately, having all of the transceivers in a single quad was a bit limiting: they share the same QPLL, which has to be at 10.3125 Gbps for 10Gbase-R operation.
+Unfortunately, having all of the transceivers in a single quad was a bit limiting due to the 7 series clocking architecture: they share the same QPLL, which has to be at 10.3125 Gbps for 10Gbase-R operation.
 While the CPLLs can be configured freely, they have a lower Fmax which meant that the BERT / CDR trigger channels cannot operate at arbitrary frequencies above 6 Gbps (most notably, 8 Gbps operation for PCIe gen3 mode is not available).

 In theory it would be possible to reconfigure the QPLL for PCIe gen3 at the cost of temporarily disabling the SFP+ but current firmware/gateware doesn't support this.
 Using an UltraScale+ FPGA (which has a much higher CPLL frequency range, plus two QPLLs per quad) would also have provided a lot more clocking flexibility, but would also increase the cost since I didn't have a suitable FPGA on the shelf at the time and this board started out as a "junk box build" from parts I mostly had on the shelf already.